As You Like It: Music and dance

 Hans Werner Henze, in the first part of his sonata Royal Winter Music, which portraits Shakespearean characters, included "Touchstone, Audrey and William" as its 5th movement, in 1976.

+Brian Protheroe's setting of "Under the Greenwood Tree" appears on his 1976 album "I/You".
+The song features Jethro Tull frontperson Ian Anderson on flute.

 Rush's drummer and composer Neil Peart incorporated the passage "All the world's indeed a stage / And we are merely players / Performers and portrayers / Each another's audience / Outside the gilded cage" into the lyrics for "Limelight" from their 1981 progressive rock album Moving Pictures.

 John Rutter composed a setting of "Blow, Blow, Thou Winter Wind" for chorus in 1992.

 In 2005, Barenaked Ladies wrote and released a full album for the play.
 It was recorded for and exclusively released at the Stratford Shakespeare Festival.

 Michael John Trotta composed a setting of "Blow, Blow, Thou Winter Wind" for choir in 2013.

 In 2017 The Public Theater's Public Works program presented a musical adaptation of As You Like It, with original music and lyrics by Shaina Taub.

 In 2018 Vancouver's Bard on the Beach introduced a musical adaptation of As You Like It, with songs by The Beatles performed by the cast.
 The production "broke Bard box office records" and toured several other cities, returning to Vancouver in 2023.